cybervoigt/CompilersClassWorks2003/README.md

 [EN]

-Works of the Compilers discipline (Bachelor of Computer Science), on lexical analysis, done with Javascript language, year 2003.
+Works of the Compilers discipline (Bachelor of Computer Science), on lexical analysis, produced with Javascript language, year 2003.